pascal-canuel/hacdias.com/content/newsletters/hello-world.markdown

 + **Why should I learn Programming?:** I personally love Quora.
 I see myself reading questions and answers all the time.
 This was one that interested me a lot, and mainly it's most up voted answer (from an anonymous user).
 Read it. [[Quora]](https://www.quora.com/Why-should-I-learn-Programming)
 + **10 Incredible Quotes To Guide Your Life:** a collection of 10 literally incredible quotes, along with the post author's  Jon Westenberg opinion.
 Those quotations can make  you think a little bit more about your life. [[Medium]](https://medium.com/life-learning/10-incredible-quotes-to-guide-your-life-355aab49fcf4)

 This is all for today!
 I'll catch you, later.
+Don't forget to reply, and/or comment on that post.
+Am I doing well?
+What do you think about the stuff I sent to you?
+What do you want to see?